-happy new year, ladies and savage men.
+Happy New Year, ladies and savage men.

-things you can look forward to (or look forward to not looking forward to) in the new year:
+Things you can look forward to — or look forward to not looking forward to — in the New Year:

-In other words, if I do manage to finish it, and i keep it to that shaved-down list of songs, it’ll be something like four or five hours of music in one place, and all the folks who like to think i’m insane will have plenty of fresh wood for the fire. i doubt very many people (if any) will have the stamina to listen to it all, but it’s something i need to do for myself, in spite of the possibility that people will assume it’s another out-takes/misfits collection and just skip it altogether. if they do, they’ll be missing out on some of my more accessible work…which seems pretty ironic, given how inaccessible the package will be as a whole. contradictions are fun.
+In other words, if I do manage to finish it and I keep it to that shaved-down list of songs, it’ll be something like four or five hours of music in one place, and all the folks who like to think I’m insane will have plenty of fresh wood for the fire.
+I doubt very many people (if any) will have the stamina to listen to it all, but it’s something I need to do for myself, in spite of the possibility that people will assume it’s another out-takes/misfits collection and just skip it altogether.
+If they do, they’ll be missing out on some of my more accessible work.
+And I think that’s pretty funny, given how inaccessible the package will be as a whole.
+Contradictions are fun.

-THE DUCK DEMON MAN WITH AN ASHTRAY — a sequel of sorts to “chicken angel woman”. i’m only half-joking. it could happen.
+THE DUCK DEMON MAN WITH AN ASHTRAY — a sequel of sorts to CHICKEN ANGEL WOMAN.
+I’m only half-joking.
+It could happen.

 And maybe even an unexpected collaborative project or two.